What is AI Governance?

 Governance capabilities

-• Visibility: Complete inventory of AI tools in use
+• Visibility — complete inventory of AI tools in use across the organization

-• Usage tracking: Who is using which AI tools
+• Usage tracking — who is using which AI tools and how frequently

-• Cost monitoring: Token, GPU, and subscription costs
+• Cost monitoring — token, GPU, and subscription cost visibility

 Why Certero